cjackson692/GermanicPOS/README.md

 Datasets:
   - Contains extracted aligned sentence-tag arrays for all languages, including the OHG dialect subsamples
-  - Generation
-    - Contains Scripts used to generate the aligned arrays from the source data (TBA)

 Results & Visualizations:
   - Contains The output accuracies of all of the models grouped by language (all sample sizes)